 For more information:

-You can contact Calobe Jackson, Jr. and Ted Knorr, who co-wrote the article "Blackball in Harrisburg," a major reference source for information about Negro League baseball in Harrisburg, contributed much to this and the other Negro Leagues pages and articles on this site.
+Longtime Harrisburg residents Calobe Jackson, Jr. and Ted Knorr, who co-wrote the article "Blackball in Harrisburg," a major reference source for information about Negro League baseball in Harrisburg, contributed much to this and the other Negro Leagues pages and articles on this site.
 Many thanks for their knowledge and help.

 "Blackball in Harrisburg" by Knorr and Jackson